No DJ controller works natively with Ableton — but some come close. APC40 MKII, DDJ-FLX10, Rane One MKII and more reviewed for Ableton DJs in 2026.

 • No verified official MIDI mapping files exist for any of these controllers in Ableton — you’ll build your own or find a community version

-• The built-in audio interfaces on these controllers work with Ableton via ASIO (Windows) or Core Audio (Mac)
+• The built-in audio interfaces work with Ableton via ASIO (Windows) or Core Audio (Mac)

-Pioneer DDJ-FLX10 — Best DJ Controller for Ableton
+3. Pioneer DDJ-FLX10 — best DJ controller for Ableton

 MIDI Map — Premium Pioneer DDJ-FLX10